goeh/grails-decorator/README.md

     decorator.exclude = ['telephone']

 # Custom decorators
 You can provide your own decorators.
-Just put a Groovy class in grails-app/decorators with a class name that ends with **Decorator**.
+Just put a Groovy class in grails-app/decorators with a class name that ends with **Decorator** and implement the `String decorate(String, Map)` method.

     class MyDecorator {